-If you’re on a regular diet that doesn’t restrict carbs, then it’s actually a good idea to eat some carbs because that insulin response would be used for muscle building not getting fat.
-Great choices are rice cakes, a ripe banana or some potatoes.
+If you’re on a regular diet that doesn’t restrict carbs, then it’s a good idea to eat some carbs because that insulin response would be used for muscle building not getting fat.
+Great choices are rice cakes, ripe banana or some potatoes.

 What you eat after your first meal depends on what diet protocol you follow and how long your eating window is.
-But you really don’t need any more than 2-3 meals to consume your calories.
+But you don’t need any more than 2-3 meals to consume your calories.

 Considerations while breaking fast